About Cy

 He also sang bass in his first mixed quartet, Half and Half which was the first mixed gendered quartet to ever compete in the Barbershop Harmony Society’s international competition.
 Half and Half placed 14th in the world in 2022.
 Half and Half recorded an album entitled Let’s Be Bad which is available anywhere music can be streamed.
 The quartet disbanded in 2023.

-Currently, Cy sings baritone in MixTape, a BHS quartet based in Ohio.
-The quartet is the current champions for the Johnny Appleseed district, which encompasses all of Ohio and parts of Pennsylvania.
-They hope to qualify, again, for the international barbershop competition this summer.
+Cy most recently sang baritone in MixTape, a BHS quartet based in Ohio.
+The quartet were the 2023 champions for the Johnny Appleseed district, which encompasses all of Ohio and parts of Pennsylvania, and were honored to represent the district two times at the international competitions.
+The quartet disbanded in 2025.

 MixTape— Johnny Appleseed District 2023 Grand Champions